temporalio/documentation/docs/application-development/features.md

 ## Side Effects

-A Side Effect is a method of execution to produce nondeterministic code, such as generating a UUID or a random number.
+Side Effects are used to execute nondeterministic code, such as generating a UUID or a random number, without compromising deterministic in the Workflow.
+This is done by storing the nondeterministic results of the Side Effect into the Workflow [Event History](/workflows/#event-history).
-By implementing a Side Effect in your Workflow Execution, you can execute the provided function once and record its result into the Workflow Execution [Event History](/workflows/#event-history).

 A Side Effect does not re-execute during a Replay.
 Instead, it returns the recorded result from the Workflow Execution Event History.

-Side Effects should not fail, because failure results in the Side Effect function executing more than once.
-If there’s a chance of failure, use an Activity.
+Side Effects should not fail.
+An exception that is thrown from the Side Effect causes failure and retry of the current Workflow Task.

+An Activity or a Local Activity may also be used instead of a Side effect, as its result is also persisted in Workflow Execution History.

 :::note

-You shouldn’t modify the Workflow state inside a Side Effect.
-Instead, use the return value.
+You shouldn’t modify the Workflow state inside a Side Effect function, because it is not reexecuted during Replay.
+Side Effect function should be used to return a value.

 :::